Degrassi season 10

 Though only two school years have passed in the story timeline since season six, season ten is set from the fall semester through the first term of the spring semester, in which the years it aired.
 Writers were able to use a semi-floating timeline, so that the issues depicted are modern for their viewers.

 This season depicts the lives of a group of high school sophomores, juniors, seniors, and graduates as they deal with some of the challenges and issues that teenagers face such as domestic violence, dysfunctional families, self image, bullying, sexual harassment, gender identity/transsexualism, teenage pregnancy, online predators, homophobia, school violence, divorce, religion, kidney failure, self-harm, alcoholism, sexual identity, financial difficulties, running away and relationships.

 This season doubled the order of episodes, and switched to a telenovela/soap opera format, with the show airing new episodes four days a week, for the first 24 episodes.
 Production for the season began on March 26, 2010 at Epitome Pictures' studios in Toronto, Ontario.
 This was the first season not to air on broadcast television.
 It is also the first season to have simultaneous airings in Canada and the United States.
 This was the earliest start to a season.
 In the US, the first 24 episodes of season ten were promoted as Degrassi: The Boiling Point, while the final twelve episodes of the season were promoted as Degrassi: In Too Deep.
 The fifth Degrassi dedicated soundtrack, Degrassi: The Boiling Point, was released February 1, 2011.

 Cast and characters

-The tenth season features twenty-four actors who receive star billing with sixteen of them returning from the previous season.
-Returning cast members include:
+The tenth season features twenty-four actors who receive star billing, with sixteen of them returning from the previous season.
+Joining the main cast are Munro Chambers (Eli), Cory Lee (Ms. Oh), Spencer Van Wyck (Wesley), Jordan Todosey (Adam), Alicia Josipovic (Bianca) and Luke Bilyk (Drew), replacing Miriam McDonald (Emma), Cassie Steele (Manny), Dalmar Abuzeid (Danny), Shane Kippel (Spinner), Natty Zavitz (Bruce the Moose), Scott Paterson (Johnny), Jordan Hudyma (Blue) and Paula Brancati (Jane).
+Midway through the season, Shannon Kook-Chun (Zane) and Daniel Kelly (Owen) replace Jamie Johnston (Peter) and Judy Jiao (Leia).